bkrishna-hari/ASR-Stuff/README.md

 You can create a recovery plan in ASR to automate the failover process of the file shares.
 If a disruption occurs, you can bring the file shares up in a few minutes with just a single click.
 To enable this automation, you will need an Azure automation account.

 #### To create the account
-1. Go to the Azure portal and go to the **Automation** section.
+1. Go to the Azure portal &gt; **Automation** section.
 2. Create a new automation account.
-Keep it in the same geo/region in which the StorSimple Cloud Appliance and storage accounts were created.
+Keep it in the same geo/region in which the StorSimple Cloud Appliance and Storage Accounts were created.
 3. Go to the Automation account, click **Runbooks** &gt; **Browse Gallery** to import all the required runbooks into the automation account.
 4. Add the following runbooks by finding **Disaster Recovery** tag in the gallery: